-The following discussion and analysis of Copperbank Resources Corp. (the "Company" or "Copperbank") for the nine months ended September 30, 2016, is prepared as of November 28, 2016 and should be read together with the condensed consolidated interim financial statements for the same period and related notes attached thereto, which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") along with the financial statements and the MD&A for the most recent year ended December 31, 2015.
+The following discussion and analysis of Copperbank Resources Corp. (the "Company" or "Copperbank") for the year ended December 31, 2016, is prepared as of April 24, 2017 and should be read together with the audited consolidated financial statements for the same year and related notes attached thereto, which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All amounts are stated in Canadian dollar unless otherwise indicated.